Unified theory of magnetization temperature dependence in ferrimagnets

 as seen in Fig.\,\ref{F:3}.
-In \eqref{frec2}, $\omega_{\rm neg} \approx 110\,$K and $\omega_{\rm lin}\approx 170\,$K. The nearly linear part of the dispersion laws $\omega _{\rm da1}$ and $\omega _{\rm ad1}$ originates from the fact that YIG is close to an antiferromagnetic arrangement~\footnote{In YIG, the ratio of the numbers of spins oppositely oriented is 12/8= 3/2.
-Their difference 12-8 = 4 is small with respect to their half of the sum =10.
-4/10 is quite a small number.
-In this sense, YIG magnetic structure is relatively close to AFM}, where the dispersion laws exhibit a similar form~\cite{Lvov2012}.
+In \eqref{frec2}, $\omega_{\rm neg} \approx 110\,$K and $\omega_{\rm lin}\approx 170\,$K. The nearly linear part of the dispersion laws $\omega _{\rm da1}$ and $\omega _{\rm ad1}$ originates from the fact that YIG is close to the antiferromagnetic arrangement~\footnote{In YIG, the ratio of the numbers of oppositely oriented spins is $12/8= 3/2$.
+Their difference $12-8 = 4$ is small with respect to half of their sum $=10$ ($4/10=0.2$).
+In this sense, the YIG magnetic structure is relatively close to AFM, where the dispersion laws exhibit a similar form~\cite{Lvov2012}.}

 For the rest of the magnon frequencies, it would be sufficient to accept the parabolic approximation

 The values of $ \omega_{0,j}$ and $\omega_{\rm ex}$ in the left part of the Tab.\,\ref{t:2} are estimated from the corresponding curves of of $ \omega_{j}(\bm k)$, shown in Fig.\,\ref{F:3}.
 To estimate $ \omega_{0,j}$ and $\omega_{{\rm ex},j }$ shown in the right part of Tab.\,\ref{t:2}, we used $ \omega_{j}(\bm k)$ presented in Refs.\,\cite{Princep2017a,Princep2017j}.